Siddhant0701/Cat-vs-Dog/README.md

 - This model was trained on 8000 images of cats and dogs split evenly.

 - The training set was 2000 images split evenly.

-- The base for the model was VGG-16 but it is too large and requires much more memory than my hardware could provide.
-The current model is a much more simplified version.